 - What Is a Stock Split?

 - How Do Stocks Split?

 - Stock Split Examples: Alphabet (NASDAQ: GOOGL)

 - Reverse Stock Split Example

-What is the Primary Purpose of a Stock Split?
+What Is a Stock Split?

 Why Might a Company Split It’s Stock?